xbeat/Machine-Learning/README.md

 Understanding Overfitting in Neural Networks

 Overfitting occurs when a neural network learns the training data too well, including noise and outliers, leading to poor generalization on unseen data.
 This phenomenon is characterized by high accuracy on the training set but significantly lower performance on the test set.

+## Advantages of Support Vector Machines for Robust Classification

+Maximum Margin Classification

+Support Vector Machines (SVM) establish optimal decision boundaries by maximizing the margin between classes, creating a robust separator that enhances generalization.
+The margin represents the distance between the hyperplane and the nearest data points from each class, called support vectors.

 ## Image Segmentation using K-means Clustering in Python